kkb75281/skapi-auth-html-template/README.md

 # Skapi HTML Authentication Template

-This is a pure HTML template for Skapi's authentication features.
+This is a plain HTML template for Skapi's authentication features.

 No CSS is used in this template so don't let the design fool you.